baraamallah/HARMUN_TRACKER/README.md

     *   **If you see "Missing or insufficient permissions" errors in your application, it's almost always because your Firestore security rules are not correctly configured to allow the operation for the currently authenticated user.** This error means Firebase on the server-side has blocked an action because the rules didn't permit it.

 2.  🔑 **Firebase Config (Environment Variables vs. Hardcoded)**:
-    *   Currently, `src/lib/firebase.ts` uses hardcoded Firebase configuration.
+    *   Currently, `src/lib/firebase.ts` uses hardcoded Firebase configuration based on values you provided.
-    *   For better security and flexibility in production, switch to using `NEXT_PUBLIC_FIREBASE_...` environment variables from a `.env.local` file (for local development) and configure these in your hosting provider.
+    *   For better security and flexibility in production, consider switching to using `NEXT_PUBLIC_FIREBASE_...` environment variables from a `.env.local` file (for local development) and configure these in your hosting provider if your credentials change frequently or differ across environments.

 3.  🚪 **Firebase Authentication Setup & Admin Roles**:
     *   **Enable Email/Password Provider**: In Firebase Console > Authentication > Sign-in method, enable the "Email/Password" provider.
     *   **Create Initial Superior Admin User**: In Firebase Console > Authentication > Users, add the user who will be the superior admin.
-Note their UID and ensure it matches `OWNER_UID` in `src/lib/constants.ts` (`JZgMG6xdwAYInXsdciaGj6qNAsG2`).
+Note their UID and ensure it matches `OWNER_UID` in `src/lib/constants.ts` (currently `JZgMG6xdwAYInXsdciaGj6qNAsG2`).
     *   **Admin Users**: Users who are granted 'admin' role via the Superior Admin panel must *also* exist as users in Firebase Authentication.

 4.  🛠️ **Build-time Error Checks (`next.config.ts`)**: